paulray/NICERsoft/README.md

 # NICERsoft
 User-contributed analysis tools for the NICER mission.
 This is separate from the NICER-team-developed tools that are part of the HEASoft distribution.

-This repo is for sharing NICER analysis codes, mostly written in Python, and frequently based on PINT for timing calculations.
+Nothing here should be construed as formally recommended by the NICER instrument team.

 Please contribute tools you develop!

-USAGE:
+## Disclaimer

+All of this code is user contributed!
+Use at your own risk!
+No warranty is expressed or implied.
+There may be bugs!
+Do not use any of this code without understanding what it is doing.

+## Usage

-To use these scripts add <basedir>/NICERsoft/scripts to your PATH and add <basedir>/NICERsoft to your PYTHONPATH, where <basedir> is wherever you cloned NICERsoft.
+To use these scripts add `<basedir>/NICERsoft/scripts` to your PATH and add `<basedir>/NICERsoft` to your PYTHONPATH, where ``<basedir>`` is wherever you cloned NICERsoft.

-NOTES:
+## NOTES:

-* Dependencies on PINT are OK

-* Executable scripts go in the scripts directory
+* Executable scripts go in the `scripts` subdirectory

+* Importable python modules go in the `nicer` subdirectory

 * Scripts in any language (Python, PERL, bash, tcsh, etc...) are OK to contribute!